RS-PYTHON/rs-server/services/staging/config/staging_templates/README.md

 # What are the .yml templates in rs-client staging wrappers used for ?

 <p>
-In order to validate the  format of the inputs and outputs of the different endpoint wrappers contained in the StagingClient class, we used OGC standards: the OGC process documentation (https://ogcapi.ogc.org/processes) precisely describes what should be the formats of these endpoints inputs and outputs thanks to yaml schemas.
+In order to validate the  format of the inputs and outputs of the different endpoints of the staging, we used OGC standards: the OGC process documentation (https://ogcapi.ogc.org/processes) precisely describes what should be the input and output formats of these endpoints thanks to yaml schemas.

 All yaml schemas have been downloaded from this link: https://github.com/opengeospatial/ogcapi-processes/tree/1.0-draft.6.metanorma/core/openapi/schemas